GBL (GBC1 and GBC2) Company in Mauritius

 For starters, seeing as global business 1 companies were considered residents of Mauritius, there was a flat-rate tax of 15% on their chargeable income.

-But, in an effort to be business-friendly and to stimulate foreign investment, the Mauritian government provided these same companies with a Deemed Foreign Tax Credit, DFTC for short, that reached 80%.
+But, in an effort to be business-friendly and to stimulate foreign investment, the Mauritian government provided these same companies with a Deemed Foreign Tax Credit (opens in a new tab), DFTC for short, that reached 80%.
+TIP to read: The reasons to invest in Mauritius.

 This meant that GBC1 companies effectively paid a tax rate of 3%.

-On the other hand, GBC2 companies were not considered as residents in Mauritius.
+On the other hand, Global Business Category 2 (GBC2) companies were not considered as residents in Mauritius.

 Consequently, they were never liable to be taxed by the Mauritian government, but, at the same time, GBC2 companies weren’t eligible for profiting from the Double Taxation Treaties network.